mmlabs-mindmaze/mmpack/docs/man/1/mmpack_repo.rst

    add
       adds a repository named *name* pointing to the repository at *url*.
-The comand will fail to add a repository with a name that already exists.
+The command will fail to add a repository with a name that already exists.

    list
       shows a list of existing repositories.
 This is the default command.